tracyreed/profitwisesucks.com/README.md

 This is just a sampling.
 There is so much more crazy financial behavior in her [deposition](/Deposition of Trang Reed - Transcript - Full - VI[1][2][1].pdf){:target="_blank"}.

-You would be forgiven for thinking this should be an open and shut case, right?
-But I believe that her attorney knew that he could make such a huge complicated mess out of the tax matters thanks to Heistein's work that his client could freely tell the truth about her activities and even we could never afford to see the matter through to completion.
+So this should be an open and shut case, right?
+But I believe that her attorney knew that he could make such a huge complicated mess out of the tax matters thanks to Heistein's work that his client could freely tell the truth about her activities and even then we could never afford to see the matter through to completion.

-Heistein's name was mentioned SO MANY TIMES throughout the matter We even had one particular deposition day where I was called upon to testify in my capacity as the person most knowledgable in Copilotco tax matters and it was all about the taxes Heistein had prepared.
+Heistein's name was mentioned SO MANY TIMES throughout the matter.
+We even had one particular deposition day where I was called upon to testify in my capacity as the person most knowledgable in Copilotco tax matters and it was all about the taxes Heistein had prepared.